related-sciences/string-protein-network/README.md

 You should see a Jupyter Notebook landing page where you can open, edit, and run any of the notebooks.

-When you are done, you shutdown the Jupyter notebook server and remove the Docker container by running `docker stop string-protein-network` in a new terminal.
+When you are done, you shutdown the Jupyter notebook server and remove the Docker container by running `docker stop string-protein-network` in a terminal.